monaverse/BallMazeTemplate/README.md

 This guide will teach you the specifications of a maze glb that make it compatible with the game.

+## Installation

+To get started, make sure you have Blender 4.1 or later installed!

 ## Table of Contents

 * [Object Hierarchy](#object-hierarchy)